pvz-god/pvz-hybrid/Readme.md

 Have questions or feedback?
 We'd love to hear from you!

-- **Email**: support@pvzhybrid.net
+- **Email**: marketmate32@gmail.com
 - **Contact Form**: [Send us a message](https://pvzhybridmodapk.pro/contact-us/)

 ---

 ## Legal Disclaimer

-**PVZHybrid.net** is a fan-made project and is not affiliated with or endorsed by Electronic Arts Inc. or PopCap Games.
+**pvzhybridmodapk.pro** is a fan-made project and is not affiliated with or endorsed by Electronic Arts Inc. or PopCap Games.
 All trademarks, logos, and images are property of their respective owners.

 ---

-**© 2023 PVZHybrid.net.
+**© 2023 pvzhybridmodapk.pro.
 All rights reserved.**

 ---